FrancesRomero/francesromero.github.io/about.md

 After my undergraduate studies, I enrolled in Willamette University’s master's program in data science, and I’m set to graduate in August 2024.
 Currently, I work as a sales data analyst for Trimble Inc., a software company headquartered in Westminster, Colorado.
 My work involves leveraging tools like R, Python, SQL, and DOMO to drive data-driven decision-making.

 I'm particularly interested in applying my data science skills to work for the Department of Education.
-In my free time, I enjoy playing roller derby with the Rose City Rollers.
+In my free time, I enjoy playing roller derby with the Rose City Rollers!

 ## Contact